danoc/danoc/src/posts/2015-09-01-diving-deep-svg-animations/index.md

 description: A story of the trial and error of creating SVG animations.
 date: "2015-09-01T00:00:00Z"
 path: /blog/diving-deep-svg-animations/
-image_src: ./animated-svg.gif
+image_src: ./animated-svg.png
-image_alt: Screenshot of a Pipe Dream Twitter card
+image_alt: Three illustrations that I animated
 ---

 I wrote a post for the Design @ Optimizely blog about the trial and error of creating SVG animations.